 Juicing may be my main squeeze, but green smoothies take a close second and sometimes they’re exactly what my body needs to function at it’s best.
 These blended nutrition blasts certainly save the day when I’m short on time in the kitchen, but don’t want to short change my health.
 Toss all the plant-based ingredients in a blender and press a button!
 Within minutes I have a fiber-filled, satisfying meal that balances my blood sugar and fills me with long-lasting energy.
 Plus, hard-working fiber is our digestive system’s BFF and the arch enemy of toxins.
 It sweeps the junk out of the body and keeps Grand Pooper Station right on schedule!

 All you need to become a smoothie superstar are nourishing, delicious recipes, some blending smarts and a quality machine.
 When I started whipping up green smoothies, I made some pretty gnarly concoctions, not the kind of drink you’d want to throw back on a regular basis.
 It took a lot of experimentation before I could create delicious smoothies on the fly.
 I want to make it easier for you!
-That’s why I pulled together every drop of my smoothie know-how, plus 60 phenomenal smoothie (and juice!) recipes for my Crazy Sexy Juices and Succulent Smoothies e-guide.
+That’s why I pulled together every drop of my smoothie know-how, plus 60 phenomenal smoothie (and juice!) recipes for my Crazy Sexy Juice and Smoothies e-guide.

 What’s the difference between smoothies and juices?